Sons of Odin: Thor, Baldr, Víðarr and Váli

 Four gods, Thor, Baldr, Víðarr and Váli, are explicitly identified as sons of Odin in the Eddic poems, in the skaldic poems, in Saxo Grammaticus' Gesta Danorum, and in the Gylfaginning section of Snorri Sturluson's Prose Edda.
 But silence on the matter does not indicate that other gods whose parentage is not mentioned in these works might not also be sons of Odin.

 Other gods called sons of Odin by Snorri Sturluson

-In various kennings, Snorri also describes Heimdallr, Bragi, Týr and Höðr as sons of Odin, information that appears nowhere else in the Edda.
+In various kennings recorded in the Skáldskaparmál section of the Prose Edda, Snorri also describes Heimdallr, Bragi, Týr, Höðr, and Hermóðr as sons of Odin, information that appears nowhere else outside Skáldskaparmál.